 =((B2-C2)/B2)*100

-By implementing this formula, you gain insights into how well a company is managing its production costs relative to revenue generation.
+By implementing this formula, you gain information into how well a company is managing its production costs relative to revenue generation.
 This vital metric helps stakeholders assess efficiency and potential areas for improving profitability.

 Mastering Markup Calculations